LeeT27/learningVerilog/README.md

 **Features and Notes**
 - Similar to the register file, except:
-  - Reading is now synchronous, therefore reads and writes both occur every rising clock edge
+  - Reading is now **synchronous**, therefore reads and writes both occur every rising clock edge
   - One read output instead of two
   - Read and write share the same address input
   - Word `0` can be overwritten